YBIO/BAFFT/README.md

 # This is the official repo of "Birds of A Feather Flock Together"

 Bo Yuan, Danpei Zhao, Shuai Shao, Zehuan Yuan, Changhu Wang.
-Birds of A Feather Flock Together: Categort-Divergence Guidance for Domain Adaptive Segmentation
+Birds of A Feather Flock Together: Category-Divergence Guidance for Domain Adaptive Segmentation

 ## Update 2021-09-07